 There’s not much to say here folks.
 This is super simple.
-In fact, I’m adding it to my K.I.S.S (keep it short simple) recipe file.
+In fact, I’m adding it to my collection of K.I.S.S (keep it short simple) recipes.
 Simply whisk the dressing ingredients in a large bowl until it’s emulsified.
 Add the coleslaw and toss until fully coated.
 The coleslaw will wilt as it sits.

 Serve with anything or use it as a topping for sandwiches.
 Perfect for parties, barbecues, and cookouts.
 No need to worry about the mayonnaise spoiling as this is mayo-free.

 What makes this Simple Vinegar Coleslaw so tasty?

 - Apple cider vinegar gives a zing that also brightens the coleslaw.

 - Using a neutral oil is used and recommended.
 I use avocado oil for this but you can use another neutral oil of your choice.